#1 Home Improvement Retailer

 The Home Depot Garden Center at Casper

 It's time to start thinking of spring.
-We're here to help you prepare for fragrant breezes, sprouts poking up, and warmer temperatures.
-Planting seeds indoors means you'll be ready to transplant spring flowers and young veggie plants when the frosts are through and the ground thaws.
-You might even want to directly plant organic seeds into the earth.
+Clean the shed and sweep out the gazebo to prepare for fragrant breezes, sprouts poking up, and warmer temperatures.
+Planting seeds indoors means you'll be ready to transplant young veggie plants and spring flowers when the frosts are through and the ground thaws.
+You might even want to plant organic seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery?

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 For best results, choose plants in your zone number or less.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+In other words, a Zone 7 garden can support plants listed as Zones 1–7.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
 Be sure to read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it should even out as time passes.
+If you start plants later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone

-Check out certain herbs and cruciferous veggies if you’re ready to get planting.
-This includes kale, broccoli, and cabbage.
-Greens like artichokes, spinach, and fragrant herbs, including parsley, basil, and oregano, also don't mind an early beginning.
+Check out certain herbs and cruciferous veggies if you're ready to get planting.
+This includes broccoli, kale, and cabbage.
+Greens like artichokes, spinach, and fragrant herbs, including oregano, basil, and parsley, also don't mind an early beginning.
 In Zones 4–6, traditional garden vegetables like peppers of all kinds, cucumbers, and tomatoes are fine with an early spring or late winter start indoors under the grow lights.

 Start Seeds Indoors